How do I apply to become a Houston police officer?

 May I apply if I am active duty military?

-- Yes, we recommend that you apply no earlier than nine months from the date you are scheduled to get out of the military.
+- Yes, we recommend that you apply no earlier than six months from the date you are scheduled to get out of the military.
 You may schedule an interview and bring a letter from your commanding officer stating the date you are likely to get out and that you will be honorably discharged.
 You will need to supply your DD-214 or NGB-22 forms for all past and current active duty status once they are available, but no later than the academy start date.

 Can I be in the Reserves and attend the academy?